-Your Professional Development at NUI Galway
+Your Professional Development at the University of Galway

 Your focus as a researcher is likely to be on your current project, but taking some time to step back from the desk or lab and think about your career and your future will be key to your professional development.
-Data clearly shows that researchers who start planning their career early are much more likely to obtain the type of job they seek, and are happier about their employment.1 Whether you are looking for a job within or beyond academia, your chances of obtaining it improve dramatically if you engage with professional development supports and have a Personal Development Plan.
+Data clearly shows that researchers who start planning their career early are much more likely to obtain the type of job they seek, and are happier about their employment.
+Whether you are looking for a job within or beyond academia, your chances of obtaining it improve dramatically if you engage with professional development supports and have a Personal Development Plan.
 Below is a brief outline of the actions researchers undertake when building their PDP supported by workshops organised by the RDC.
-For further information and our guides to Personal Development Planning see the RDC Portal or Appendix 4 and Appendix 5.
+For further information and our guides to Personal Development Planning see the RDC Portal.